 Working with Whistleblowers

-- In 2019, the U.S. House of Representatives created the Office of the Whistleblower Ombuds which provides guidance to congressional offices on working with whistleblowers.
+- The U.S. House of Representatives Office of the Whistleblower Ombuds provides guidance to congressional offices on working with whistleblowers.
+Key materials include:

 - For more information about whistleblowing on the state level, see Whistleblowing Policies in American States – A Nationwide Analysis (pdf) (2019)